rs-develop/ForIocCrawler/README.md

 - [ ] Implement a whitelist contains feature.
 Whitelisting for files or matches which contains a specific string.
 - [ ] Implement support for personal regex
 - [ ] Implement a feature to print bytes before and after a match
+- [ ] Test the Crawler on Windows images

 ## Contact